 MACA Contemporary Art Museum of Alicante

 MACA is a large museum that was opened in 2011, offering permanent and temporary exhibitions of 20th-century and contemporary art.
 It’s located right next to the Basilica de Santa María.
 Entrance is free.
-For current opening hours visit maca-alicante.es website.
+For current opening hours, visit the maca-alicante.es website.

 Tabarca Island

-Tabarca Island is located one hour’s sail from Alicante port.
+Tabarca Island is located one hour’s sail from the Alicante port.
 It’s the largest island in the Valencian Community, and the smallest permanently inhabited islet in Spain.
 In the past, the island was a refuge for Barbary pirates but nowadays it stands out for the restaurants with traditional food, the Church of San Pedro and San Pablo, the small historic center, the lighthouse, and the island’s museum.
-It’s rather an idea for a one-day trip.
+It’s rather an idea for a day trip from Alicante.

 How to get to Alicante, Spain?